 State Law requires that hallways and stairways be completely clear at all times.
 This means that you can not store anything in these areas (examples: shoes, clothes racks, boxes, furniture, and bicycles).
 The Williamstown Building Inspector and the Williamstown Fire Chief enforce these regulations.
 Items left in halls may be removed without notice and held at Facilities.

 Fire and life safety programs must receive community-wide support to be effective.
 Cooperation from students at fire drills, announced and unannounced, is expected.
-Students who do not vacate in a timely manner are subject to disciplinary action, and to the possibility of additional drills, with the individual house responsible for all costs associated with repeated drills.
+Students who do not vacate in a timely manner are subject to disciplinary action.

 Students who misuse, tamper with or otherwise disturb fire safety equipment, including smoke detectors, fire extinguishers, pull stations, and fire doors, or remove batteries from detectors are subject to a $250 fine as well as the cost of restoring the equipment.
-Students will be called into the Office of Environmental Health and Safety and will be required to view a fire safety video.
 Students involved in a second offense will be fined $500 and will be referred to the Dean’s Office for disciplinary action that may result in suspension or dismissal from the College.

 Candles (including those used for religious purposes), incense, and other open flame devises are not allowed in residential buildings.
 Students who want to light candles for religious purposes need to see the Chaplain’s Office to make arrangements.
 Cigarette lighters and matches must be used with caution.

 Examples of electrical appliances that are approved or not approved for use in dorm rooms.
 These are not exhaustive lists, but rather designed to give you an idea of the kinds of things that are acceptable under our fire safety regulations.